justinwaltrip/rms-ui/CONTRIBUTING.md

 - **Props Types**: If the component has any props, create a type for the props.
 Name the type using PascalCase, followed by `Props` (e.g., `AddFilterDialogProps`).

-- **Code Grouping**: Use `// #region` and `// #endregion` to group related sections of code.
-This helps in collapsing and expanding sections in VS Code.
-The order should be:

-  1. variables - simple `const` declarations
-  2. contexts - `useContext` declarations
-  3. states - `useState` declarations
-  4. effects - `useEffect` declarations
-  5. functions - `function` declarations
-  6. components - `const` declarations of components

 - **Inline Functions**: Use inline functions whenever possible to reduce complexity and improve readability.

 - **JSDoc Comments**: Create JSDoc comments for all functions, including: